Empty soda can? Could be drug paraphernalia.

 - Expert testimony concerning the object’s use.

 Drug paraphernalia charges are often brought as a last resort of frustrated cops that cannot charge an individual with more serious drug crimes.
-If you find yourself up against a paraphernalia accusation, don't wait to see what the police and prosecutor are going to do to you.
-Give me a call, and we'll discuss your options.
+If you find yourself up against a paraphernalia accusation, don’t wait to see what the police and prosecutor are going to do to you.
+Speak with an Orlando drug crime lawyer to discuss your options.
 Thanks.